emcoberly/School/project/P2/feedback.md

 * At least one Boolean expression: ✔
 * At least one branching statement (``if``, ``if-else``, ``if-else-if``, and/or ``switch``): ✔
 * At least one iteration statement (``while``, ``do-while``, and/or ``for``): ✔
-* Console input/output and file output using streams: /
+* Console input/output and file output using streams: ✔

 ---

-### TA GRADE: M
+### TA GRADE: E